microsoft/FeatureManagement-Dotnet/README.md

 ### Microsoft.TimeWindow

 This filter provides the capability to enable a feature based on a time window.
 If only `End` is specified, the feature will be considered on until that time.
-If only start is specified, the feature will be considered on at all points after that time.
+If only `Start` is specified, the feature will be considered on at all points after that time.

 ``` JavaScript
 "EnhancedPipeline": {